DepledgeLab/DepledgeLab.github.io/_members/depledge.md

 In 2021, he joined the Hannover Medical School in Germany as an Associate W2 Professor of Systems Virology, funded via the German Centre for Infection Research.
 Here, he has established a diverse research program that works at the interface of molecular virology and computational biology.

-During his free time, and when his knees permit, Dan enjoys playing sports and has long standing interests in music, film, and writing.
+During his free time, and when his knees permit, Dan enjoys playing sports and has long standing interests in music, film, and writing."

-His full conflicts of interest are available [here](/coi)."
 ---